ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GENROUwS/README.md

 ### With Saturation
-It is important to point out that finding the initial value of $\delta$ for the model without saturation direct method can be used.
-In case when saturation is considered some "clever" math is needed.
+It is important to point out that finding the initial value of $\delta$ for the model without saturation, the direct method can be used.
+In case saturation is considered, some "clever" math is needed.
 Key insight for determining initial
-$\delta$ is that the magnitude of the saturation depends upon the magnitude of $\psi''$, which is independent of $\delta$.
+$\delta$ is that the magnitude of the saturation, which depends upon the magnitude of $\psi''$, which is independent of $\delta$.

 ``` math